x64dbg/x64dbg/README.md

 ## Contributing

 This is a community effort and we accept pull requests!
-See the [CONTRIBUTING](https://github.com/x64dbg/x64dbg/blob/development/CONTRIBUTING.md) document for more information.
+See the [CONTRIBUTING](.github/CONTRIBUTING.md) document for more information.
 If you have any questions you can always [contact us](https://x64dbg.com/#contact) or open an [issue](https://github.com/x64dbg/x64dbg/issues).
-You can take a look at the [easy issues](https://github.com/x64dbg/x64dbg/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy) to get started.
+You can take a look at the [good first issues](https://github.com/x64dbg/x64dbg/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy) to get started.

 ## Credits